neo4j/graph-data-science-client/README.md

 assert res["modelInfo"]["modelName"] == model.name()
 ```

-Further, there's a new call named `gds.model.get` (`graphdatascience` only) which takes a model name as input and returns a model object if a model of that name exists in the user's model catalog.
+Further, there's a call named `gds.model.get` (`graphdatascience` only).
+It takes a model name as input and returns a model object, if a model of that name exists in the user's model catalog.
 The idea is to have a way of creating model objects for already loaded models, without having to create them again.